-Please also read this article.
-(Does the MedEntry program really work?)
+Please also read the FAQ: Does the MedEntry program really work?

 ACER is the Australian Council for Educational Research; the organization that administers the UMAT.
 You will need to contact ACER to register for the UMAT.
 Please visit http://umat.acer.edu.au/ for more information.

 ACER has extensive expertise in developing and using many high stakes tests such as the UMAT, HPAT, GAMSAT etc in many countries.

 The graduate medicine entry route requires that you complete a degree first before applying for Medicine.
 This means studying hard for an additional 3 or 4 years (and paying the fees), to maintain high grades with no guarantee of getting into Medicine.
 So you will have exams for at least 7 years: three years of first degree and 4 years of condensed medical degree.
 Undergrad medicine, for eg at Monash, is far less stressful because in the first year they ease you in, and in final year you are working as an unpaid intern (so no exams).

 You also need to sit a test called the GAMSAT, which is a six hour test (compare this with UMAT which is a three hour test) as well as doing well in the interview.
 The preparation courses for GAMSAT are also far more expensive, in the range of $1500 plus.